unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/uptime-report.md

 | 007cac9b-3573-493d-9c15-626ebf6a92bd  | tcp://10.102.0.1:443                      | 100.000            | 1440         |
 ```

-The 'Sample Count' column is present for data quality control purposes.
-Since checks are reported every minute, the number of samples in the report should be equal to the number of hours in the reporting interval multiplied by `60`.
-In the above case, the number of hours was `24` and therefore the sample count is `24*60 = 1440`.
+This querry includes the **Sample Count** column for data quality control purposes.
+Route 53 reports checks every minute, the number of samples in the report is equal to the number of hours in the reporting interval multiplied by `60`.
+In the above case, the number of hours is `24` and therefore the sample count is `24*60 = 1440`.

 You can adjust the start and end date of the reporting interval using convenient [calendar](https://axibase.com/docs/atsd/shared/calendar.html) syntax.
 For example, to view availability for the previous quarter, specify the date condition as follows: